spiceai/spiceai/README.md

 TODO: ADD VIDEO SHOWING HOW TO RUN THE ABOVE STEPS HERE.

-## Importing a predefined set of datasets using Spicepods

-TODO: Use `spice add <public_spicd_pod>`

-## Importing a public dataset from SpiceAI

-TODO: Use `spice dataset configure` for a web3 dataset from spiceAI.

-Configure a public datasets from spice.ai.
-You can select from any publically available dataset listed here: https://docs.spice.ai/building-blocks/datasets.
-We will use the eth.recent_logs dataset, but you can choose any available dataset from the list.
+## Next Steps

+You can use any number of predefined datasets available from Spice.ai in the SpiceAI Runtime.
+You can also import your own datasets hosted in Dremio (and Postgress).

+A list of publically available datasets from Spice.ai can be found here: https://docs.spice.ai/building-blocks/datasets.

-In order access these datasets, you will first need to create an account.
+In order access these datasets, you will first need to create an account with Spice.ai by selecting the free tier membership.

-**Step 1.** Navigate to `https://spice.ai/` and create a new account by clicking on Try for Free.
+Navigate to `https://spice.ai/` and create a new account by clicking on Try for Free.

 <p align="center">
   <img src="spiceai_try_for_free.png" width="600" />
 </p>

+After creating an app, you will now have access to all the blockchain datasets from Spice.ai.

+## Importing a public dataset from SpiceAI

-**Step 2.** In a new empty directory, login and authenticate from the command line.
+**Step 1.** In a new empty directory, login and authenticate from the command line.
 A pop up browser window will prompt you to authenticate:

 ```bash
 spice login
 ```

-**Step 3.** Initiate a new project
+**Step 2.** Initialize a new project

 ```bash
 spice init <PROJECT_NAME_HERE>